britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-00.md

 # Acknowledgements

-* Trammel for ideas around pervasive passive attack and mitigation
 * Thaler for list of attacks and taxonomy
 * Security ADs for starting and managing the perpass discussion
 * See PPA acks as well

 # TODO

-* More thorough review of problem statement documents to ensure all bases are covered
+* Ensure all bases are covered WRT threats to confidentiality
+* Consider moving mitigations to a separate document per program description
 * Look at better alignment with draft-farrell-perpass-attack
-* Better coverage of traffic analysis and mitigations
+* Better coverage of traffic analysis -- PPA helped somewhat here but the problem is hard
+* Terminology alignment (after the program agrees the structure is good)